beast/react-native-isDeviceRooted/README.md

 1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
 2. Go to `node_modules` ➜ `react-native-isDeviceRooted` and add `RNIsDeviceRooted.xcodeproj`
 3. In XCode, in the project navigator, select your project.
 Add `libRNIsDeviceRooted.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
-4. Click RNIsDeviceRooted.xcodeproj in the project navigator and go the Build Settings tab.
+4. Click RNIsDeviceRooted.xcodeproj in the project navigator and go the **Build Settings** tab.
 Make sure 'All' is toggled on (instead of 'Basic').
-Look for Header Search Paths and make sure it contains $(SRCROOT)/../react-native/React, $(SRCROOT)/../../React, ${SRCROOT}/../../ios/Pods/Headers/Public and ${SRCROOT}/../../ios/Pods/Headers/Public/Lock - all marked as recursive.
+Look for **Header Search Paths** and make sure it contains $(SRCROOT)/../react-native/React, $(SRCROOT)/../../React, ${SRCROOT}/../../ios/Pods/Headers/Public marked as **recursive**.
-5. Inside your ios directory add a file named Podfile with the following [content](https://github.com/beast/react-native-isDeviceRooted/blob/master/Podfile.template)
+5. Inside your ios directory add a file named **Podfile** with the following [content](https://github.com/beast/react-native-isDeviceRooted/blob/master/Podfile.template)
 6. Run pod install --project-directory=ios
 7. Run react-native run-ios

+Note: If you are building inside of xcode, make sure you open the workspace file not the proejct file.

 #### Android